ouspg/CompSec/Lab2_Network/README.md

 The XSS attack you did in the previous task was mostly just annoying.
 It could however have been way more malicious.
 For next, we are actually doing that and modify it to be way more dangerous.
 Lets create a XSS-attack that replaces the Juice Shop administration panel with Juice shops login page.
 Then when the users inputs their credentials the site sends this information to your own server.
 So your task is the following:

 * **Setup a server.** No need to do anything fancy.
-Basic python [flask](http://flask.pocoo.org/)/[BaseHttpServer](https://docs.python.org/2/library/basehttpserver.html) that can receive post requests is fine.
+Basic python [flask](http://flask.pocoo.org/)/[BaseHttpServer](https://docs.python.org/2/library/basehttpserver.html) that can receive POST requests is fine.
 Server can print or save the information to a file.
 Anything goes as long as it shows that the data entered the server.
 * **When the user accesses the Juice Shop's administration panel, the page will look like the Juice Shops login page.** Page should be as similiar as possbile but small differences are fine.
 For example slightly different size login fields, email field not checking for @ sign etc.

 * **When the user inputs anything to the email and password fields and presses the *Login*-button all the information in the email and password fields are sent to your server.** The way you send/show the information is up to you.
 You just have to demostrate in the server side that the data has entered and that it is the same as inputted to the email and password fields.

 We are actually creating something very phishy, just by using XSS vulneralibity.

-## Rewrite
-Lets return to the Juice Shop for a moment.
-Earlier we did some basic XSS-attacks to demonstrate how they work.
-Now lets build on that.
-Lets create a situation where when someone accesses the Juice Shops administration panel they are shown the loging screen.
-When the user inputs their

-#######

 ### Returns